AnaOlteanu/MODBD/README.md

 ## Modules summary
 1. **Analysis report**
       - objective: _creating an analysis report to define the distributed DB and develop the application that will run based on it_
-  - description of the chosen model, entity and conceptual diagrams for the OLTP database
+  - description of the chosen model
+  - entity and conceptual diagrams for the OLTP database
   - description of the distribution (the number of the servers in the network)
   - arguing the decision to fragment relationships (primary horizontal fragmentation, derivative horizontal fragmentation, vertical fragmentation) and validate the corectness of it
   - arguing the decision to replicate certain relationships or/and store a relationship on a single server